bad-logic/learning-java/docs/class/04 Overloading.md

 > To say a method is overloaded, there must be at least two methods in a class having the same name but different signature.
 > The signature of a method is the combination of the method's name along with the number and types of the parameters , and the order in which they occur.

+- In addition to overloading normal methods, java allows the constructor to be overloaded.
 - It is one of the way to support polymorphism in java.

 ### Order of overloaded methods